B.S. Athletic Training

 Students placed on ATEP Academic Suspension will be removed from the clinical education portion of the Professional Phase of the ATEP and will not be permitted to register in higher-level ATEP clinical courses or participate in clinical experiences.
 Students will be required to repeat the within-major course work in which they received a grade of C or below and achieve a minimum GPA of 3.0 to be reinstated to the clinical education portion within the Professional Phase of the ATEP.

-Fees: The following ATEP courses will assess an additional fee through student accounts when paying tuition.
+Fees: All CEHD (ATEP, HEAL, KINE) courses will assess a $17 accreditation fee per credit, a $25 program fee per ATEP credit, a $10 program fee per KINE credit, a $200 practicum clinical supervision fee for ATEP 456, and 486, through student accounts when paying tuition.
 For more information on the need for these fees please see the Student Accounts website under College of Education and Human Development. http://studentaccounts.gmu.edu/tuition-fees/

-Health Insurance: All students will be required to show proof of health insurance for acceptance into the professional phase of the program.
-Professional phase ATEP students will be required to maintain health insurance during the entire professional phase of the ATEP.
+Health Insurance: All students will be required to show proof of health insurance during ATEP 367.
+ATEP students will be required to maintain health insurance throughout the program.
 Students choosing to not provide proof of health insurance will be required to sign a Health Insurance Declination Form.

 - CPR/AED for the Professional Rescuer-American Red Cross